 The Nokia Asha 305 is another dual SIM offshoot from Nokia.
-Nokia seems to continue to resist the powerful OS (with the exception of Windows Phone) and strives to continue to show that the simplicity and reliability of its platform has its audience.
+Nokia seems to continue to resist the powerful OS (with the exception of Windows Phone) and strives to continue to show that the simplicity and reliability of its platform have its audience.
 And indeed, it seems so.
 The Nokia Asha 305 is a new phone with dual SIM features that strikes again where it hurts the least – in the price.
 The Nokia Asha 305 is a phone that is really worth every cent invested, and there will not be many of them in this case.

 Nokia Asha 305 – a nice phone with two cards.